-A common mistake sales makes is to try to close a lead too quickly before determining need and fit.
+A common mistake sales make is to try to close a lead too quickly before determining need and fit.
 That’s the old, traditional, interruptive selling methodology.

 “Only 16% of marketers say outbound (intrusive) practices provide the highest quality leads for sales.
 (HubSpot, 2017)” (Source: https://www.hubspot.com/marketing-statistics)

 "Always be closing is dead."
-Today, always be helping will win more sales.
+Today, always helping will win more sales.

-Remember to optimize for your buyer personas for higher lead conversion rates
+Remember to optimize your buyer personas for higher lead conversion rates